If you’re considering a new career in the trucking industry, it would be helpful to know how much money you will make.

-How Much Do Truck Drivers Make Per Week
+How Much Do Truck Drivers Make Per Week?

-- On the lowest end, if they drive 2,000 miles/week for a $0.28 per mile rate, a truck driver would make $560 per week.
+- On the low end, if they drive 2,000 miles/week for a $0.28 per mile rate, a truck driver would make $560 per week.

-- On the highest-end, if they drive 3,000 miles/week for a $0.40 per mile rate, a truck driver would make $1200 per week.
+- On the high end, if they drive 3,000 miles/week for a $0.40 per mile rate, a truck driver would make $1200 per week.

 Truck Drivers Earning Potential

-- Type of Carrier and Driving: Professional truck drivers don’t limit themselves with one style of the job alone.
+- Type of Carrier and Driving: Professional truck drivers don’t limit themselves to one style of the job alone.
 They can perform in a dedicated team driving, specialized hauling, and others.
 If they can do all these, they are much valued by each carrier or driving company based on the current demand.
 The rate of carrier to carrier also varies with this type of driver’s position.

 - The Mileage: The longer the truck driving distance, the more chance of increasing their earnings.
 That’s why drivers are encouraged to accept assignments that need longer miles.
 Aside from it, they have an opportunity to get bonuses because of mileage milestones.
-If they drive more, the professional truck drivers can make extra-base payment.
+If they drive more, professional truck drivers can make extra-base payments.

 - Years of Experience: Efforts do pay off!
 With lots of experience in the driving industry, you can build an excellent reputation to demonstrate your hard work and competency.
 Carriers and driving companies are more impressed with exceptional and professional drivers who can pay more for their effort and time.
 If you have years of experience as a driver, you can possibly negotiate at a higher rate, especially with miles per week ratings.
 Aside from that, you could earn more benefits packages too.